bburns/LanguageModels/doc/report/Report.md

 intermediate solutions, if necessary. -->

+show overfitting curve - too many epochs and loss starts to increase, so need to do early stopping - eg stop if loss doesn't decrease for n epochs.

 incl hyperparameter tuning here - list available parameters, possible ranges

-eg use grid search with sklearn keras wrapper to find good parameters with alice_ch1.txt

-then compare those parameters with original guesses on the whole gutenberg dataset here
+take initial stab at training, get scores then use grid search with sklearn keras wrapper to find good parameters with alice_ch1.txt then compare those parameters with original guesses on the whole gutenberg dataset